Taku-10/landing-page/Readme.md

 2. **Dark/Light Mode Toggle**
    A toggle button in the top-right corner allows users to switch between dark and light modes.
 In dark mode (the default), the page uses the rich, casino-inspired palette.
 In light mode, colors adjust for a brighter, more modern look.

+## How to Run the Landing Page
+To view the landing page, follow these steps:

+1. **Clone the Repository:**
+   Use Git to clone the repository to your local machine:
+2. **Open the landing page**
+   Open the index.html file in your preferred web browser